Description

 THE REGION OF WATERLOO

 The Region of Waterloo launched the micro-mobility program in April 2023 in the downtown cores of City of Cambridge, City of Kitchener, and City of Waterloo.
-In its first year, the program will include up to 500 e-bikes and 500 e-scooters for community members to rent until the end of October.
+In its first year, the program included up to 500 e-bikes and 500 e-scooters for community members to rent until the end of October.
 Click here to learn more.

 CITY OF CAMBRIDGE